pat-coady/learning_ai/_posts/2017-02-02-first-tensorflow.md

 categories: projects
 comments: true
 ---
 I recently completed a project using TensorFlow to learn word vectors from 3 *Sherlock Holmes* books.
 The code can be easily modified to "read" other books from [Project Gutenberg](https://www.gutenberg.org/).
 This project also contains some handy routines for exploring the learned word vectors.
-Here is the project summary:
+Here is what I found:

 [Sherlock Holmes Word Vectors](https://pat-coady.github.io/word2vec/)

 ## Background

 My neural network learning progression followed the typical path.
-I began by building networks using matrix operations in both Octave and Python.
+I began building networks using matrix operations in both Octave and Python.
 It is satisfying to build a neural network from scratch and have it perform respectably on the MNIST digit recognition problem.
-This is also a great way to cement your understanding of back-propagation, regularization, gradient descent, random weight initialization and different optimization algorithms.
+This is also a great way to cement your understanding of back-propagation, regularization, gradient descent, random weight initialization, and different optimization algorithms.

 Next I moved to neural net packages in R and Python ([sklearn](http://scikit-learn.org/stable/) and [Keras](https://keras.io/)).
-This is the way to go when you want to quickly iterate on different data sets, NN architectures, optimizers and so on.
+This is the way to go when you want to quickly iterate on different data sets, NN architectures, optimizers, and so on.
 These packages make hyper-parameter search easy and can launch parallel jobs.

 I recently completed Geoff Hinton's Neural Network course (excellent, by the way) on [Coursera](https://www.coursera.org/).
 The topic of using NNs to learn word vectors was fascinating, and I wanted to give it a try myself.
 Around the same time I became curious about TensorFlow.
-So, it was time to kill two birds with one stone.
+That is how this project began.

 ## Thoughts on TensorFlow